Does Eating Fat Make You Fat?

 This type of fat is found in liquid plant oils (such as olive, canola, peanut, safflower, avocado, and sesame oils), avocados, peanut butter, nuts, seeds, and fish (including tuna, pollock, and herring).

 Polyunsaturated fats are found in liquid plant oils (soybean, corn, and sunflower oils), walnuts, sunflower seeds, tofu, soybeans, and fish (such as salmon, tuna, trout, mackerel, sardines, and herring).

 Can you have your cake and eat it, too?

 A healthy diet is all about balance.
 You don’t have to cut out every indulgence to maintain a normal weight and support your heart health.
 Replace trans and saturated fats with poly- and mono-unsaturated fats.
 Offset your caloric intake with daily physical activity, and cut back on added sugars to limit empty calories lacking nutritional value.

 Written by Dana Kantrowitz, a contributor for UHealth’s news service.
-Medically reviewed by Michelle Pearlman, M.D., a gastroenterologist with the University of Miami Health System.
+Medically reviewed by Michelle Pearlman, M.D., a gastroenterologist.